NixOS/rfcs/rfcs/0140-simple-package-paths.md

 # Interactions
 [interactions]: #interactions

+## Migration size
+Due to the limitations of the standard, only a limited set of top-level attributes can be migrated:
+- No attributes that aren't derivations like `pkgs.fetchFromGitHub` or `pkgs.python3Packages`
+- No attributes that share common files with other attributes like [`pkgs.readline`](https://github.com/NixOS/nixpkgs/tree/cb2d5a2fa9f2fa6dd2a619fc3be3e2de21a6a2f4/pkgs/development/libraries/readline)
+- No attributes that references files from other packages like [`pkgs.gettext`](https://github.com/NixOS/nixpkgs/blob/cb2d5a2fa9f2fa6dd2a619fc3be3e2de21a6a2f4/pkgs/development/libraries/gettext/default.nix#L60)

+A good estimation of this based on [a trial PR](https://github.com/NixOS/nixpkgs/pull/211832) on commit [287b071e9a71](https://github.com/nixos/nixpkgs/commit/287b071e9a7130cacf7664e5c69ec3a889b800f8):
+- 18136 (100.0%) total top-level attributes
+- 16319 (90.0%) are derivations (`lib.isDerivation`)
+- 10763 (59.3%) are derivations and don't violate any other conditions

+## Package locations

-- `nix edit` and search.nixos.org are unaffected, since they rely on `meta.position` to get the file to edit, which still works
+`nix edit` and search.nixos.org will automatically point to the new location without problems, since they rely on `meta.position` to get the file to edit, which still works.

+## Git and NixOS release problems

+- The migration will cause merge conflicts for a lot of PRs, but they are trivially resolvable using `git rebase && git push -f` due to Git's file rename tracking.
+- Commits that change moved files in `pkgs/unit` can be cherry-picked to the previous file location without problems for the same reason.
 - `git blame` locally and on GitHub is unaffected, since it follows file renames properly.

+## `callPackage` with `nix-build -E`

-- A commonly recommended way of building package directories in Nixpkgs is to use `nix-build -E 'with import <nixpkgs> {}; callPackage pkgs/applications/misc/hello {}'`.
+A commonly recommended way of building package directories in Nixpkgs is to use `nix-build -E 'with import <nixpkgs> {}; callPackage pkgs/applications/misc/hello {}'`.
 Since the path changes `package.nix` is now used, this becomes like `nix-build -E 'with import <nixpkgs> {}; callPackage pkgs/unit/he/hello/package.nix {}'`, which is harder for users.
 However, calling a path like this is an anti-pattern anyway, because it doesn't use the correct Nixpkgs version and it doesn't use the correct argument overrides.
 The correct way of doing it was to add the package to `pkgs/top-level/all-packages.nix`, then calling `nix-build -A hello`.
 This `nix-build -E` workaround is partially motivated by the difficulty of knowing the mapping from attributes to package paths, which is what this RFC improves upon.
 By teaching users that `pkgs/unit/*/<name>` corresponds to `nix-build -A <name>`, the need for such `nix-build -E` workarounds should disappear.

 # Drawbacks
 [drawbacks]: #drawbacks